Subsidy Library

 info Additional Information

-CIPM3: Companion crop on arable and horticultural land - GOV.UK
+CIPM3: Companion crop on arable and horticultural land

 This is an action in the Sustainable Farming Incentive (SFI) scheme: expanded offer for 2024.
 You must read the SFI scheme information to understand the scheme rules and how to apply.